hauensteina/katagui/README.md

 Most things will work, except anything requiring email, like registering non-guest accounts.
-If you have a working SMTP account somewhere other than gmail (they will block login attempts by flask_mail), you can set the environment variables KATAGUI_EMAIL_USER and KATAGUI_EMAIL_PASS in the my-katagui Heroku project to make user registration should work, too.
+If you have a working SMTP account somewhere other than gmail (they will block login attempts by flask_mail), you can set the environment variables KATAGUI_EMAIL_USER and KATAGUI_EMAIL_PASS in the my-katagui Heroku project to make user registration work, too.

 If you got here, congratulations.
 Drop me a note at hauensteina@gmail.com.